geoportti/geospatial-challenge-camp/source/tabs/kick_off.rst

 Venues
 ==================
-Kick-off DAY 1 (Thursday) will be held at the **University of Helsinki, Porthania Building, room P674 (6th floor)**, Yliopistonkatu 3, 00170 Helsinki
+Kick-off DAY 1 (Thursday) will be held at the **University of Helsinki, Porthania Building, room Urbarium P114 (1st floor)**, Yliopistonkatu 3, 00170 Helsinki

 .. raw:: html